Johnny Ramone: Posthumous honors

 Prior to Johnny's death in 2004, Arturo Vega had suggested a monument to Johnny.
 "I suggested some kind of monument ...
 He agreed right away.
 The monument was my idea; the statue was his idea," relayed Vega.
-Shortly after Johnny's death, his wife Linda oversaw the creation and erection of an 8 ft tall bronze memorial statue of Johnny at the Hollywood Forever Cemetery in Los Angeles.
+Shortly after Johnny's death, his wife Linda oversaw the creation and erection of an 8 ft tall bronze memorial statue of Johnny at Hollywood Forever.
 It was designed by Wayne Toth, based on a gift given by Rob Zombie, and was unveiled at a ceremony coordinated by Linda on January 14, 2005.
 Many of Johnny and Linda's friends spoke at the ceremony, including Zombie, Nicolas Cage, Eddie Vedder, Tommy Ramone, C.J.
 Ramone, Vincent Gallo, John Frusciante, Seymour Stein, Pete Yorn and others.

 In 2006, the remake of the horror film The Wicker Man was dedicated to Johnny Ramone's memory, as he was a close friend of the film's producer and star, Nicolas Cage.
 The lyrics for Pearl Jam's 2006 single "Life Wasted" were written by Eddie Vedder in honor of Johnny Ramone while driving home from his funeral.
 Pearl Jam also made their first video in eight years for this song.
+The song "Come Back" from Pearl Jam is also related to the death of Johnny Ramone.

 Rolling Stone ranked Johnny Ramone 16th on its 2009 list of the Greatest Guitarists of All Time.
 That year, Time magazine included him on its list of the "10 Best Electric Guitarists of All Time".

 An annual Johnny Ramone memorial is held every year in Hollywood Forever Cemetery.
 The Annual Johnny Ramone Tribute is presented by Linda Ramone and is held as a benefit for the Johnny Ramone cancer research fund which is led by Dr. David Agus at the USC Westside prostate cancer research center.
 The events have been attended by celebrities such as Vincent Gallo, Lisa Marie Presley, Priscilla Presley, Red Hot Chili Peppers, Chris Cornell, Eddie Vedder, Billie Joe Armstrong, Duff McKagan, Rob Zombie, Kirk Hammett, Steve Jones, and Traci Lords.
 Additional celebrities who have taken part in the events include John Waters, Rose McGowan, Henry Rollins and Johnny Depp.

 Lisa Marie Presley recorded a cover of the Ramones' song "Here Today, Gone Tomorrow" on her 2005 album Now What.
 She printed in the liner notes of the CD:

 On September 15, 2022, John Frusciante performed a cover of the Ramones' song "I Remember You" during the Red Hot Chili Peppers show in Orlando to honor Johnny on the 18th anniversary of his death.